School of English

 BA Joint Honours with English: Dr Brett Greatley-Hirsch (email@example.com)

-How will I have my say on my programme and school?
+How will I have a say on my programme and School?

-We welcome your comments at any time – our Student Education Service Manager holds a weekly ‘Student Voice’ drop-in session (Fridays 12-1), where you can share any feedback, concerns or questions.
+We welcome your comments at any time – our Student Education Service Manager holds a weekly ‘Student Voice’ drop-in session during term time (Fridays 12-1 online via Microsoft TEAMs), where you can share any feedback, concerns or questions.
 We also collect feedback in the following ways:

 - Module surveys - conducted for each individual module usually via a questionnaire.